 Benefits of a written agreement

 If the agreement involves payment of money, it is probably better to have it in writing.
 This can be as simple as giving a receipt or it may be a lengthier document setting out what is to be done for the exchange of goods or money.
 Even if the agreement does not involve money, there may be good reasons to put it in writing:

 - It provides a clear record of what was agreed to.

 - It helps reduce misunderstandings and gives both parties something to refer back to.

-- it is a helpful reminder of what you need to do when
+- It is a helpful reminder of what you need to do and when.

 What to include in the agreement

 The agreement should include complete details of :

 - Actions – set out exactly what each party has agreed to do.